 What is Time about?

-Viewers will be introduced to Mark Hebden, a teacher, husband and father, who accidentally kills an innocent man and ends up prison.
+Viewers are introduced to Mark Cobden, a teacher, husband and father, who accidentally kills an innocent man and ends up prison.

 Consumed by guilt over his actions, he accepts his four-year sentence with open arms.
 But, seeing as this is completely different to any life he's known before, Mark has no clue what to expect in this unforgiving new environment and soon realises there's no space for time-wasting when it comes to learning the ropes for survival.